polyseam/cndi/docs/walkthroughs/aws/airflow-tls.md

----
-title: aws/airflow-tls walkthrough
+# aws/airflow-tls walkthrough

-description: >-
-  A guide to getting up and running with cndi using our cli
----
+A guide for using CNDI to deploy a GitOps enabled Airflow cluster on Kubernetes in Amazon Web Services

 ## 🧐 overview